Ear Deformities

 Treatment of Minor Ear Deformities

 Treatment is tailored to the needs of your child.
-In all cases, our goal is to put you and your child at ease, answer your questions, and make your child comfortable with his or her appearance and function.
+In all cases, our goal is to put you and your child at ease, answer your questions, and make your child comfortable with their appearance and function.

 Neonatal Ear Molding